 Create the user accounts on each node in the cluster.

-This example shows how to create the db2inst1 user.
-The db2inst1 user is the DB2 UDB instance owner.
-The instance's home directory is also the mount point, /db2_mnt/db2inst1.
+This example shows how to create the user, db2inst1, who is the DB2 UDB instance owner.
+The instance's home directory is also the mount point: /db2_mnt/db2inst1.
 The DB2 UDB instance home directory must exist on every node.
 For example: